ptcodes/ptcodes.github.io/_posts/2020-06-08-top-command-line-tools-for-development-and-fun.md

 [tree](http://mama.indstate.edu/users/ice/tree/) is a great little tool that prints content of directories in a tree like structure format.
 I like to use it to get a quick overview of an unfamiliar project, for example, when I clone a new repository from Github.

-For example, let's print directories only up to 3 levels of depth:
+To illustrate its output we can print only directories up to 3 levels of depth:
 ```bash
 tree -d -L 3
 ```